LeonPeric/bias-in-multilingual-dialogue-generations/README.md

 | ... | "LLama" |...|...|...|

-### 'LLM_Classification' folder
+### 'classification' folder

-This folder contains two subfolders, each containing the analysis results for i) general vs specific or ii) tone classification.
+This folder contains three subfolders, containing the automatic analysis results for i) general vs specific or ii) tone classification as well as the forms and results for the manual annotation.

 #### General vs Specific
 Contains an analysis.ipynb jupyter file, which contains the code necessary for obtaining the results which are documented in the report.